krashevski/git-guides/docs/EN/README_GITHUB_SAFE_EN.md

 * Enable two-factor authentication.
 * Scan directories and logs before deleting.

-## 11. 🔑 Operating System Password
+## 11. 🔑 Operating system password

 * Use a strong user password for your Linux account.
 * The password must be unique, sufficiently long, more than 10 characters, and randomly complex.